 5.4 HKCC marks to market all collateral at least once daily.
 HKCC uses market data from selected information vendors for the valuation of cash collateral and US Treasuries and market value published by the HKMA for the valuation of EFBN.
 HKCC has the discretion to use other values if it has reasons to believe that market prices do not represent the fair values of the collateral concerned.
 Where the currency of the collateral is different from the settlement currency of the contracts (currently HKCC contracts are traded and settled in HKD, USD or RMB), haircuts are applied.
-HKCC also applies haircuts on US Treasuries and EFBN in accordance with remaining time to maturity. - 5.5 In determining the haircut rates, HKCC calculates the volatility of the collateral based on historical price movements of different time intervals (ranging from seven days to one year depending on the collateral type) and incorporates a buffer to minimise the need to adjust the rates frequently.
-HKCC also takes into consideration those extreme price movements in assessing the adequacy of the haircut rate of each collateral type. - 5.6 HKCC monitors the volatility of the collateral continuously.
+HKCC also applies haircuts on US Treasuries and EFBN in accordance with remaining time to maturity.

+- In determining the haircut rates, HKCC calculates the projected volatility of the collateral at a two-tailed confidence interval of 99.7% based on historical price movements of different time intervals (ranging from seven days to one year depending on the collateral type) and incorporates a buffer to minimise the need to adjust the rates frequently.
+For cash collateral, the sufficiency of haircuts is further validated by comparing with the value-at-risk calculation based on historical and hypothetical stress scenarios and five-year historical data.
+HKCC also takes into consideration those extreme price movements in assessing the adequacy of the haircut rate of each collateral type. - 5.6 HKCC continuously monitors the volatility of the collateral.
 HKCC performs monthly review of the haircut rates to ensure their adequacy.
 In exceptional situations that may affect the volatility of the collateral, ad hoc reviews will be conducted to assess the adequacy of the haircut rate.
-From 2015 onwards, HKCC will arrange an annual independent validation of the adequacy of the haircut procedures.
+HKCC arranges an annual independent validation of the adequacy of the haircut procedures.